Thank you for sending your enquiry! One of our team members will contact you shortly.

 Nova-scheduler - compute node selection

-Metadata service and configuration drive
+Metadata service and configuration drives

 Instance migration

-Hardening compute service
+Hardening the compute service

 Cinder - Block Storage Service

-Cinder architecture
+Cinder architecture overview

 Volume features